mimmi20/monolog-laminas-factory/README.md

 return [
     'log' => [
+        \Laminas\Log\Logger::class => [
             'handlers' => [
                 'myHandlerName' => [
                     'type' => 'elasticsearch',

                     'options' => [
                         'client' => 'my-service', //  Elastica Client object.
 Must be a valid container service 'index' => 'log', // Optional: Elastic index name 'type' => 'record', // Optional: Elastic document type 'ignoreError' => false, // Optional: Suppress Elastica exceptions 'level' => \Psr\Log\LogLevel::DEBUG, // Optional: The minimum logging level at which this handler will be triggered
                         'bubble' => true, // Optional: Whether the messages that are handled can bubble up the stack or not

                         'formatter' => [], // Optional: Formatter for the handler.
                         'processors' => [], // Optional: Processors for the handler.
+                    ],
                 ],
             ],
         ],